-Under Act 44, the Commission is authorized to issue Special Revenue Bonds (as defined in § 9511.2 of Act 44) up to an aggregate principal amount of \$5 billion (not to exceed \$600 million per year), exclusive of original issue discount, for the purpose of paying bond-related expenses and costs of PennDOT (specifically, highway, bridge and other capital projects).
-As of the date of this Official Statement, there are \$990,946,783.35 aggregate principal amount of Special Revenue Bonds outstanding under the Subordinate Indenture (including compounded amounts as of December 1, 2016 for outstanding capital appreciation bonds).
-Special Revenue Bonds are subordinate to Subordinate Revenue Bonds with respect to the Trust Estate, including Commission Payments, except with respect to the Special Revenue Bonds Receipts Account and the Special Revenue Bonds Funded Debt Service Sub-Account, all as further provided in the Subordinate Indenture.
+Under Act 44, the Commission is authorized to issue Special Revenue Bonds (as defined in §9511.2 of Act 44) up to an aggregate principal amount of \$5 billion (not to exceed \$600 million per year), exclusive of original issue discount, for the purpose of paying bond-related expenses and costs of PennDOT (specifically, highway, bridge and other capital projects).
+As of the date of this Official Statement, there are \$994,772,875.85 aggregate principal amount of Special Revenue Bonds outstanding under the Subordinate Indenture (including compounded amounts as of June 1, 2017 for outstanding capital appreciation bonds).
+Upon the issuance of the 2017 Special Revenue Bonds and the refunding of the Special Revenue Refunded Bonds, the Commission will have \$992,602,875.85 of Special Revenue Bonds outstanding under the Subordinate Indenture (including compounded amounts as of June 1, 2017 for outstanding capital appreciation bonds).
+Special Revenue Bonds (including the 2017 Special Revenue Bonds) are subordinate to Subordinate Revenue Bonds (including the 2017B Subordinate Revenue Bonds) with respect to the Trust Estate, including Commission Payments, except with respect to the Special Revenue Bonds Receipts Account and the Special Revenue Bonds Funded Debt Service Sub-Account, all as further provided in the Subordinate Indenture.
 The Commission may issue additional Special Revenue Bonds under the Subordinate Indenture, which additional Special Revenue Bonds would be subordinate to the Subordinate Revenue Bonds but on parity with other Special Revenue Bonds Parity Obligations.
 In the event the Commission does not make a required deposit for payments of debt service on Special Revenue Bonds with the Trustee, such deposit is to be made from funds available for such purpose on deposit in the Commonwealth's Motor License Fund.
 The Commonwealth has no obligation to provide any funds, other than available funds on deposit in the Motor License Fund, for the payment of any Special Revenue Bonds.
 Pursuant to Act 89, Special Revenue Bonds may not be issued by the Commission to fund any portion of its annual payment obligation to PennDOT that commenced on or after July 1, 2014, although Special Revenue Bonds may be issued for refunding purposes.
 The Commission may issue additional Special Revenue Bonds to fund any portion of its annual payment obligations that became due prior to July 1, 2014.
 See "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Act 44 - Statutory Limitations on the Incurrence of Special Revenue Bonds" in APPENDIX A for a more detailed discussion of Special Revenue Bonds and the Commission's reimbursement obligations related to withdrawals from the Motor License Fund.